-The School Counseling Department, in addition to vocational and academic counseling, assists students with personal and social problems that may affect their learning process.
+The School Counseling Department, in addition to vocational and academic counseling, assists students with social emotional learning (SEL) that may affect their learning process.
 The services of the school counselors at Monty Tech are available to all students and parents by appointment.
 Unscheduled conferences are held when deemed necessary.